RAJ-KAMAL30/SQLCaseStudy/README.md

 # How to Run
 **To run the Library Management System**:

-1. Install MySQL and <a href="https://dev.mysql.com/downloads/workbench/">MySQL Workbench</a> on your computer.
+1. Install <a href="https://dev.mysql.com/downloads/installer/">MySQL</a> and <a href="https://dev.mysql.com/downloads/workbench/">MySQL Workbench</a> on your computer.

 2. Create the necessary database and tables using the provided SQL scripts.